sjbitcode/python-pillow-practice/docs/pillow_exif_metdata.md

 # Exif metadata in Pillow

 Pillow does not save EXIF metadata on JPEG, PNG, WEBP, TIFF images.
+[GIFs don't use EXIF metadata](https://superuser.com/questions/556315/gif-image-exif-tags).

 See these Pillow [issue](https://github.com/python-pillow/Pillow/issues/6804) and [PR](https://github.com/python-pillow/Pillow/pull/6819) for more info